summermengarelli/gathering-data-web/sections/curl.md

 We now have the pieces we need to retrieve the image.
 Just replace the `{identifier}` in the template URL with the our `image_id` value.
 [Try it in your browser](https://www.artic.edu/iiif/2/e8e67721-bbb1-d007-82bd-c430ea73db70/full/843,/0/default.jpg).

-The last step is to use `curl` to download an image.
-Now is the time to go back to your command line and enter the following command:
+The last step is to use `curl` to download the image.
+Go back to your command line and enter the following command:

 > `curl -o image.jpg https://www.artic.edu/iiif/2/2d484387-2509-5e8e-2c43-22f9981972eb/full/843,/0/default.jpg`

-Remember that the `-o` specifies that `curl` should "output" to a file, which we have chosen to name `image.jpg`.
+Remember, the `-o` flag specifies that `curl` should "output" to a file, which we have chosen to name `image.jpg`.
 Next, we simply supply the API request for the image.
 You should now see an `image.jpg` file in your folder.